superpanic/solidworks-deactivation/README.md

 Run the following command to allow running the script at startup:
 ``Set-ExecutionPolicy -Scope CurrentUser Unrestricted``

+  (Read and understand the security issues with unrestricted access)

 ## Run at startup
 Place command script "run_sw_unreg.cmd" in Windows startup folder.
+(Winkey + R type `shell: startup` to open your startup folder)